69 Ways to Optimi$e Your Annual Event

 Optimizing your own event is a bit like critiquing your own child.
 It doesn’t matter how hard you try; you can’t be objective enough.

 Well, help has arrived.

-To save you a whole lot of time and aggravation – and to ensure your event’s greatest success I’ve put together 70 key steps that will help you optimize every element of your event.
+To save you a whole lot of time and aggravation – and to ensure your event’s greatest success we’ve put together 69 key steps, your ultimate event checklist, that will help you optimize every element of your event.